 Implementation Status Deviations from "the Corporate Governance Best-Practice Evaluation Item Yes No Abstract Illustration Principles for TWSE/TPEx Listed Companies" and Reasons (4) Does the company regularly evaluate the independence of CPAs?
-Composition and structure of the board of directors; Election and continuing education of the directors; Internal control.
-The criteria for evaluating the performance of the board members (on themselves or peers), should cover, at a minimum, the following six aspects: Familiarity with the goals and missions of the company; Awareness of the duties of a director; Participation in the operation of the company; Management of internal relationship and communication; The director's professionalism and continuing education; Internal control. internal appraisal of the Board in 2015 has been conducted by the Financial Division.
-Further, it has been reported in the Board meeting on January 6, 2015.
+Familiarity with the goals and missions of the company; Awareness of the duties of a director; Participation in the operation of the company; Management of internal relationship and communication; The director's professionalism and continuing education; Internal control.
+The internal appraisal of the Board in 2016 has been conducted by the Financial Division.
+Further, it has been reported in the Board meeting on Feb.
+23, 2017.
 It shows good performances of the entire Board and individual member of Board, which have been revealed the appraisal result on the website of the company.
-The Board of the company regulates the independence of the certified accountant assigned to do the appraisal according to No. 10.
-Integrity, Objectivity and Independence, The Norm of Professional Ethics for Certified Public Accountants of the People's Republic of China,

-Implementation Status Deviations from "the Corporate Governance Best-Practice Evaluation Item Yes No Abstract Illustration Principles for TWSE/TPEx Listed Companies" and Reasons which stipulates (a) whether the certified accountant, the spouse, minor children or others hold 1% of shares; (b) whether the certified accountant is the spouse or has relations up to the second degree of consanguinity with other directors; (c) whether the certified accountant is the relative of someone holding a post with significant impact such as a manager or financial and accounting supervisors; (d) whether the certified accountant takes a rigid and serious attitude towards his/her performance of his/her professional service; (e) whether the certified accountant received any gift with considerable values from directors, managers; (f) whether a collaborative practicing accountant quited within one year and took charge of the directors, supervisors manger and post with significant impact on auditing cases of audited clients.
-It shall be confirmed by the Board that the certified accountant has no other financial interest and business relations in addition to governing auditing certification and cost of tax, and the family members of the certified accountant do not violate the requirement of independence meeting with the standard of independence on evaluation.
-In the case of meeting with all requirements mentioned above that is qualified certified accountant for governing auditing and certification for the company.
-4. Does the company establish a communication channel ✓ (1) The company set up stakeholder zones official None
+The company obtains the declaration of Independence from CPA Firm and the Board of the company regulates the independence of the certified accountant assigned to do the appraisal according to No. 10.
+Integrity, Objectivity and Independence, The Norm of Professional Ethics for Certified Public Accountants of the People's Republic of China, which stipulates (a) whether the certified accountant, the spouse, minor children or others hold 1% of shares; (b) whether the certified accountant is the relative of someone holding a post with significant impact such as a manager or financial and accounting supervisors; (d) whether the certified accountant takes a rigid and serious attitude towards his/her performance of his/her professional service; (e) whether the certified accountant received any gift with considerable values from directors, managers; (f) whether a collaborative practicing accountant quited within one year